Near-Pilotless Single Carrier Communications Using Matrix Decomposition: Matrix Decomposition based Near-Pilotless Receiver

-The solution\footnote{To ensure numerical stability, a regularisation parameter $\mu$ is used in the algorithm (step-6).
-Based on experimental findings, $\mu$ is selected to be within the range of $0<\mu<1$ with a value of 0.5 used throughout the paper} to \eqref{eq:min_eq_h} is,
+where, $A = \hat{\Lambda} F_L$ and $I_L$ is an $L\times L$ identity matrix.
+To ensure numerical stability, a regularization parameter $\mu$ is used.
+Based on extensive experimental findings, $\mu$ is selected to be within the range of $0<\mu<1$.
+The second step is to utilize the estimated channel to solve,

-The second step is to utilize the estimated channel to solve \eqref{eq:min_eq_x} and perform MRC based equalization to recover $\Lambda_x$, whose solution is given step-9 of algorithm \ref{alg:alt_min_fde}.